Alleexx129/Nyasuki/terms of services.md

 We collect and store chat messages and chat history.
 User Information for Mutes and Bans
 We store user IDs related to mutes and bans.
-How Data is Collected
+We also store channel IDs when using the uwuchannel command How Data is Collected

 # Data is collected through interactions with Nyasuki Bot on Discord servers.
 This includes: